 • DIY install time goes from ~20 minutes to 1-2 hours

-• Tesla Service install jumps from ~$230 to ~$280-$320 because of the labor difference
+• Tesla Service install runs higher than on pre-refresh cars because of the added labor

 • Several Tesla Motors Club threads document DIY attempts on Highland that ended in damaged trim clips — the bumper area is less forgiving than the overhead area

 If you have a Highland Model 3 or Juniper Model Y, the math usually favors Tesla Service install.
-The DIY savings ($90-$110) don’t offset the time cost and the risk of cosmetic damage to a $50K+ vehicle.
+The DIY part savings don’t offset the time cost and the risk of cosmetic damage to a $50K+ vehicle.

 After 1114984-00-B is installed: pairing to your opener